 Should you wish to make payment by bank transfer, please email your completed entry form to lara.myfc@gmail.com and payment details will be provided.

 Please note the final date for entries is 7 June 2018 and entries will be dealt with on a first come, first served basis.
-Confirmations of entry will be by email only.
+Confirmation of entry will be by email only.
 Entry fees will be non-refundable for withdrawal after the closing date due to incurred costs.

+MYFC will only use the personal details below for the purpose of tournament administration.

+Please tick this box if you wish our tournament organiser to keep your contact details for future tournament mailings For further details contact Lara Chapman